Prosecutors deny defense claim that medical examiner’s opinion on George Floyd’s death was coerced

 Tou Thao's allegations are "specious" and "just the latest iteration of his desperate smear campaign against the state," prosecutor Matthew Frank wrote in the sharp 15-page response on behalf of Attorney General Keith Ellison's office.

-In a filing two weeks ago, Thao's attorneys Robert and Natalie Paule claimed that the Hennepin County chief medical examiner Andrew Baker was coerced into altering his autopsy results and that prosecutors knew.
+In a filing two weeks ago, Thao's attorneys Robert and Natalie Paule claimed that the Hennepin County chief medical examiner, Andrew Baker,was coerced into altering his autopsy results and that prosecutors knewthis.

-In response, Paule said, "I stand behind every word in my motion.
+In response to prosecutors, Robert Paule said, "I stand behind every word in my motion.
 I'll do my talking in court."

-The lawyers said former Washington, D.C., medical examiner, Dr. Roger Mitchell, coerced Baker into including "neck compression" as part of Floyd's cause of death.
-The lawyers said the state then did nothing and allowed Baker to testify in the trial of Derek Chauvin, who was convicted of murder and manslaughter in Floyd's death in April.
+The lawyers said former Washington, D.C., medical examiner Dr. Roger Mitchell coerced Baker into including "neck compression" as part of Floyd's cause of death.
+The lawyers said the state did nothing and allowed Baker to testify in the trial of Derek Chauvin, who was convicted of murder and manslaughter in Floyd's death in April.

 Thao, along with former officers J. Alexander Kueng and Thomas Lane, is charged with aiding and abetting second-degree murder and manslaughter in Floyd's death.
-They are set for trial March 7 in Hennepin County District Court.
-Thao is the officer who was keeping the increasingly upset onlookers away as the others held Floyd on the ground.
+They are set for trial March 7, 2022, in Hennepin County District Court.
+Thao kept the increasingly upset onlookers away as the others held Floyd on the ground.

 Frank encouraged Judge Peter Cahill to "remind defense counsel of his obligation to refrain from frivolous motion practice."